jerlendds/google-cses/README.md

 ```

 In this plugins pack we have collected and categorized hundreds of [Googles CSE](https://programmablesearchengine.google.com/about/) (Custom Search Engine) [URLs](./entities/cses.json).
-You can use these [`transforms/`](https://github.com/jerlendds/google-cses/tree/main/transforms) and [`entities/`](https://github.com/jerlendds/google-cses/tree/main/entities) for retrieving and displaying search results from [Googles Programmable Search Engines](https://developers.google.com/custom-search/docs/tutorial/introduction) in the OSIB app.
+You can use these [`transforms/`](https://github.com/jerlendds/google-cses/tree/main/transforms) and [`entities/`](https://github.com/jerlendds/google-cses/tree/main/entities) for retrieving and displaying search results from [Googles Programmable Search Engines](https://developers.google.com/custom-search/docs/tutorial/introduction) in the OMOIKA app.

 ## License

 We're using the **MIT** license for this plugins pack.
 See [LICENSE](./LICENSE) for details.

-This repo is also open to contributions from the OSIB community.
+This repo is also open to contributions from the OMOIKA community.
 If you find any new CSE URLs please [open an issue](https://github.com/jerlendds/google-cses/issues/new)
 or create a PR with your new additions :)